Levi-acker07man/PlayStore-Data-Analysis/README.md

 **Extracting market insights from 10,000+ messy app records using Python and Pandas.**

 ## 🎯 The Objective
 Raw data in the real world is rarely ready for analysis.
-The goal of this project was to take a famously messy dataset (the Google Play Store App data), engineer it into a clean mathematical state, and extract actionable business insights regarding app success, pricing, and sizing.
+The goal of this project was to take a famously messy dataset (the Google Play Store App data), engineer it into a clean mathematical state, and extract actionable business insights regarding app success, pricing, and sizing and errors.

 ## 💡 Key Market Insights
 * **The Most Saturated Market:** The **GAME** category dominates the Play Store with over **30 billion** total installs, making it the most competitive space for developers, followed closely by the Communication and Social categories.